-The birth of Jesus (Yeshu Satsang) is the reason behind probably the most widely celebrated holiday in the world – Christmas.
-Though many know about Christmas, few know Jesus’ birth recorded in the gospels.
-This story is, in many ways, far better than modern-day Christmas celebration with Santas and gifts, and so is worth knowing.
+The birth of Jesus (Yeshu Satsang) is the reason behind probably the most widely celebrated global holiday – Christmas.
+Though many know about Christmas, fewer know Jesus’ birth from the gospels.
+This birth story is far better than modern-day Christmas with Santas and gifts, and so is worth knowing.

-A helpful way to learn the story of Jesus’ birth from the Bible is to compare it with the birth of Krishna since there are many similarities between these two birth stories.
+A helpful way to learn about Jesus’ birth in the Bible is to compare it with Krishna’s birth since there are many similarities between these two stories.

 The Birth of Krishna

 Various scriptures give different details of Krishna’s birth.
-In the Harivamsa, Vishnu is informed that the demon Kalanemin was born again as the wicked King Kamsa.
-Deciding to destroy Kamsa, Vishnu incarnates to be born as Krishna in the house of Vasudeva (a former sage re-born as a cowherd) and his wife Devaki.
+In the Harivamsa, Vishnu is informed that the demon Kalanemin was re-born as the wicked King Kamsa.
+Deciding to destroy Kamsa, Vishnu incarnates to be born as Krishna into the house of Vasudeva (a former sage re-born as a cowherd) and his wife Devaki.

-In the human realm, the Kamsa-Krishna conflict started through a prophecy when a voice from the sky announced to Kamsa and foretold that Devaki’s son would kill Kamsa.
-This led Kamsa to be fearful of Devaki’s offspring, so he imprisoned her and her family, murdering her children as they were born in order not to miss striking Vishnu’s avatar.
+On earth, the Kamsa-Krishna conflict started by prophecy when a voice from the sky announced to Kamsa foretelling that Devaki’s son would kill Kamsa.
+So Kamsa was fearful of Devaki’s offspring, and imprisoned her and her family, murdering her children as they were born to not miss striking Vishnu’s avatar.

-However, Krishna was born to Devaki and, according to Vaishnava devotees, at the instant of his birth there was in all directions an atmosphere of prosperity and peace as the planets automatically adjusted for the birth of Krishna.
+However, Krishna was born to Devaki and, according to Vaishnava devotees, at the instant of his birth there was an atmosphere of prosperity and peace as the planets automatically adjusted for his birth.

-The Puranas then describe the escape of Vasudeva (Krishna’s earthly father) to save his new baby from being destroyed by Kamsa.
+The Puranas then describe the escape of Vasudeva (Krishna’s earthly father) to save his newborn from being destroyed by Kamsa.
 Leaving the prison where he and Devaki had been confined by the wicked king, Vasudeva escaped with the baby across a river.
-Once safe in a village the Krishna baby is interchanged with a local baby girl.
-Kamsa later finds the exchanged baby girl and kills her.
-Oblivious to the exchange of baby Krishna, Nanda and Yasoda (the parents of the baby girl) regard him as their own son and raise Krishna as a humble cowherd.
+Once safe in a village the Krishna baby was interchanged with a local baby girl.
+Kamsa later found the exchanged baby girl and killed her.
+Oblivious to the exchange of babies, Nanda and Yasoda (the baby girl’s parents) raised Krishna as their own humble cowherd.
 The day of Krishna’s birth is celebrated as Krishna Janmashtami.

-As the voice prophesied to Kamsa that a son of Devaki would kill him, the Hebrew Rsis received prophecies concerning the coming Messiah (or Christ).
-However, these prophecies were received and written down by multiple Rsis, or prophets, hundreds of years prior to his coming.
-The timeline shows most of the prophets in the Hebrew Vedas, indicating when their prophecies were revealed and recorded into the ancient Hebrew Vedas, often called the Old Testament of the Bible.
-We already saw how they had foreseen the coming one like a shoot from a dead stump and prophesied his name – Jesus.
+As prophesied to Kamsa that a son of Devaki would kill him, the Hebrew sages received prophecies concerning the coming Messiah/Christ.
+However, these prophecies were received and written down by many prophets, hundreds of years prior to Jesus’ birth.
+The timeline shows many prophets of the Hebrew Vedas, indicating when their prophecies were revealed and recorded.
+They foresaw the coming one like a shoot from a dead stump and prophesied his name – Jesus.

-The Rsi Isaiah had recorded another remarkable prophecy concerning the nature of the birth of this coming person.
-As he wrote it
+Isaiah recorded another remarkable prophecy concerning the nature of the birth of this coming person.
+As written:

 Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.Isaiah 7:14

 This puzzled the ancient Hebrews.
 How could a virgin have a son?
 That was impossible.
-However the prophecy did predict this son would be Immanuel, which means ‘God with us’.
+However the prophecy predicted this son would be Immanuel, meaning ‘God with us’.
 If the Most High God, who created the world, was the one to be born then it was conceivable.
-So the sages and the scribes who copied the Hebrew Vedas did not dare remove the prophecy from the Vedas, and there it remained through the centuries, waiting for its fulfillment.
+So the sages and the scribes who copied the Hebrew Vedas dared not remove the prophecy from the Vedas, and there it remained through the centuries, waiting for its fulfillment.

-Around the same time that Isaiah prophesied the virgin birth, another prophet Micah predicted that
+Around the same time that Isaiah prophesied the virgin birth, another prophet Micah predicted:

 But you, Bethlehem Ephrathah,Micah 5:2